American Football League

 While the AFL's first years saw uneven competition and low attendance, the league was buttressed by a generous television contract with the American Broadcasting Company (ABC), followed by a contract with the competing National Broadcasting Company (NBC) for games starting with the 1965 season, that broadcast the more offense-oriented football league nationwide.
 By continuing to attract top talent from colleges and the NFL by the mid-1960s, as well as successful franchise shifts of the Chargers from Los Angeles to San Diego and the Texans from Dallas to Kansas City (becoming the Kansas City Chiefs), the AFL established a dedicated following.
 The transformation of the struggling Titans into the New York Jets under new ownership, including the signing of University of Alabama star quarterback Joe Namath, further solidified the league's reputation among the major media.

-As fierce competition made player salaries skyrocket in both the AFL and NFL, especially after a series of "raids", the leagues agreed to a merger in 1966.
+As fierce competition made player salaries skyrocket in both the AFL and NFL, especially after a series of "raids" where the leagues signed players who were "under contract" with teams in the rival league, the AFL and NFL agreed to a merger in 1966.
 Among the merger conditions were a common draft and a championship game played between the two league champions, first played in early 1967, which would eventually become known as the Super Bowl.
 The AFL and NFL continued to operate as separate leagues until 1970, with separate regular season and playoff schedules except for the championship game.
 NFL Commissioner Pete Rozelle also became chief executive of the AFL from July 26, 1966, through the completion of the merger.
 During this time, the AFL expanded, adding the Miami Dolphins and Cincinnati Bengals.
 After losses by the Chiefs and Raiders to the NFL champion Green Bay Packers in the first two AFL–NFL World Championship Games, the Jets and Chiefs won Super Bowls III and IV, respectively, cementing the league's claim to being an equal to the NFL.